opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: SWF and SVG files are automatically converted and loaded in the PLI format.

-Sequences of full color images can be recognized by Toonz file browsers as a single animation level if they are named with a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. They are displayed in the file browser with a double dot before the file extension, e.g. ``animation..tif`` .
+Sequences of full color images can be recognized by OpenToonz file browsers as a single animation level if they are named with a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. They are displayed in the file browser with a double dot before the file extension, e.g. ``animation..tif`` .

 From the browser you can view levels, images and clips you are going to load by opening a flipbook whose default shrink factor and step can be set in the preferences dialog, and see the related ed information by opening an info box (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).

-Toonz scenes (TNZ files) can be loaded as part of another scene as well: in this instance they are loaded as sub-xsheet (see  :ref:`Loading a Scene as a Sub-xsheet <loading_a_scene_as_a_sub-xsheet>`  ).
+OpenToonz scenes (TNZ files) can be loaded as part of another scene as well: in this instance they are loaded as sub-xsheet (see  :ref:`Loading a Scene as a Sub-xsheet <loading_a_scene_as_a_sub-xsheet>`  ).

-When you s from the standard Toonz file browser, you can set whether automatically to expose them in the xsheet or not, by setting the Expose Loaded Levels in Xsheet option in the Preferences > Loading dialog.
+When you s from the standard OpenToonz file browser, you can set whether automatically to expose them in the xsheet or not, by setting the Expose Loaded Levels in Xsheet option in the Preferences > Loading dialog.
 If activated, each level will be placed in a different column, starting from the first empty one.
 If deactivated, the loaded levels will be stored in the scene cast, from where they can be selectively exposed in xsheet columns (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

 If you are loading one or several files located outside the default folders of the current project, you are prompted whether to import them to the project database or to load them from where they are.
 In the former case files will be copied to the related default folder (PLI, TLV levels and palettes in the +drawings folder; full-color images, clips and audio files in the +extras folder; palettes in the +palettes folder) and loaded with a relative path from this new location (see  :ref:`Managing Projects <managing_projects>`  ); in the latter they will be loaded by creating an absolute loading path to their original location.